How you think about a problem is more important than the problem itself. – Norman Vincent Peale

 An effective problem solver is constantly vigilant and aware of constantly changing circumstances.
-They clearly understand that problems can shift and change in a moments notice, and as a result they must adapt their approach accordingly.
+They clearly understand that problems can shift and change at a moments notice, and as a result, they must adapt their approach accordingly.

 It is only through flexibility-of-thought that they are able to work through their problems in an efficient and effective way.